bougou/alertmanager-webhook-adapter/README.md

 > If `--tmpl-name` and `--tmpl-default` are both specified, `--tmpl-default` will be ignored.

-These there use cases are used for different purposes.
+These three use cases are used for different purposes.

 ### `--tmpl-dir`